reworkcss/rework-npm/README.md

 module, like `@import "my-module/my-file";`.
 You can also require files relative to the current file using `@import "./my-file";`.

+Note that files will only be imported once.
+If a file was previously imported, the `@import` for that file will be ignored after being imported the first time.

 ## Example

 ```js